A non-compact convex hull in generalized non-positive curvature: Introduction

 \begin{question}[Gromov] Let \(X\) be a complete \(\CAT(0)\) space and \(K\subset X\) a compact subset.
 Is it true that the closed convex hull of \(K\) is compact? \end{question}

-Gromov's question has been popularized by Petrunin (see \cite{petrunin-MO-6627} and also \cite[p.\ 77]{petrunin2009pigtikal}).
-Since the closed convex hull of \(K\) has the same diameter as \(K\), it is not difficult to see that Question~\ref{qe:gromov} has a positive answer if \(X\) is proper.
-However, for non-proper spaces it seems to be very difficult to answer.
-In fact, already for three-point subsets the question is completely open.
-We remark that using standard techniques from \(\CAT(0)\)-geometry one can show that Question~\ref{qe:gromov} has a positive answer if and only if it has a positive answer for finite subsets; see \cite[Lemma 2.18]{duchesne-2018}.
-However, also for finite subsets the closure of the convex hull needs to be considered.
-Indeed, already the convex hull of three points is not closed if the points do not lie on a geodesic and are contained in a generic complete Riemannian manifold of dimension \(\geq 3\) (see \cite[Corollary~1.2]{lytchak-petrunin-2022}).
+This question has been popularized by Petrunin (see \cite{petrunin-MO-6627} and \cite[p.\ 77]{petrunin2009pigtikal}).
+A metric space is called \textit{proper} if every of its closed bounded subsets is compact.
+For proper metric spaces, Question~\ref{qe:gromov} has an affirmative answer.
+However, when \(X\) is not proper, it seems very difficult to answer.
+We remark that using standard techniques from \(\CAT(0)\) geometry one can show that Question~\ref{qe:gromov} has an affirmative answer if and only if it has an affirmative answer for finite subsets (see \cite{duchesne-2018}).
+However, already the case of three-point subsets is completely open.
+We refer to \cite{lytchak-petrunin-2022} for more information.